Olympics-Swimming-Japan gold medal hope Seto misses 400 medley final | Sports-Games

 Olympics-Swimming-Japan gold medal hope Seto misses 400 medley final

-Japan suffered an opening session blow on Saturday when their gold medal hope Daiya Seto failed to qualify for the men's 400 metres medley final after finishing ninth in the heats.
+Japan suffered an opening swimming session blow on Saturday when top gold medal hope Daiya Seto failed to make the men's 400 metres medley final, while Britain's Adam Peaty admitted that winning his 100m breaststroke heat had not felt like an Olympic experience.

 - Country: